FormerLurker/Octolapse/octoprint_octolapse/static/docs/help/profiles.camera.apply_settings_when_disabled.md

-When checked, Octolapse will apply custom camera image preferences or on-before-print-start scripts (for script cameras) even if the camera is disabled.
+When checked, Octolapse will apply custom web camera image preferences even if the camera is disabled.
 This is useful if you are not using the camera to generate a timelapse, but still want the custom image preferences to be applied on reboot.

 If Octolapse is disabled within the plugin manager, the custom image preferences will *never* be applied.